Copies one or more files from one location to another.

 - If /b directs the command interpreter to read the number of bytes specified by the file size in the directory. /b is the default value for copy, unless copy combines files.

-- If a write operation cannot be verified, an error message appears.
-Although recording errors rarely occur with the copy command , you can use /v to verify that critical data has been correctly recorded.
-The /v command-line option also slows down the copy command, because each sector recorded on the disk must be checked.
+- If the spp cannot verify a write operation, an error message appears.
+Although recording errors rarely occur with the copy command , you can use /v to verify that it has correctly recorded critical.
+The /v command-line option also slows down the copy command, because it must check each sector recorded on the disk.

 - If /y is preset in the COPYCMD environment variable, you can override this setting by using /-y at the command line.
 By default, you are prompted when you replace this setting, unless the copy command is executed in a batch script.